nordic-institute/X-Road/doc/Protocols/pr-meta_x-road_service_metadata_protocol.md

 * `serviceCode` – code that identifies the central service.

-The resulting HTTP GET-request for a central service WSDL would be:
+The resulting HTTP GET-request URL for a central service WSDL would be:
 `http://SECURITYSERVER/wsdl?xRoadInstance=Inst1&serviceCode=centralservice1`